xtralifecloud/unity-sdk/Docs/push.md

 In case you need some more information about how Google Cloud Messaging works, please have a look at the [official Google documentation](https://developer.android.com/google/gcm/gcm.html).
 Otherwise, by following the steps below, you should be able to have your application manage push notifications pretty quickly.

 First, you need to setup a Google Application.
-The necessary steps to do this are explained in details in the [Google+ section](@ref gp_toc1).
+Since this is changing quite rapidly at the time of writing, please follow the previous guide for information on how to do it.
 Once this is done, this Google Application needs to reference the Google Cloud Messaging for Android API.
 This is done from the APIs section of the Google Developer Console for your project.
 ![Activating Google Cloud Messaging](./img/Google_Messaging_Android.png)

 Next step is to create a Public API key.
 To do so, select the Credentials section, just below the APIs section in the previous step, scroll down to the bottom of the page, and click the "Create new Key" button for the Public API access list of keys.
 Then select "Server key" option, and then "Create", not modifying anything.
 You should now have a new, valid API key.